akash-r34/CalCheck/README.md

-# CalCheck: A Diet planner app
+# CalCheck: A Diet planner system for your BMI

 A project done for the course CSE3020 - Data Visualization under <b>Dr. Parvathi.
 R</b>